-It is recognised that many pupils will want to bring mobile phones to school but, as with other valuable items which are not required, the school will not accept responsibility for any loss or damage to them.
-Mobile phones, MP3 Players and iPods must be switched off during classes and must not be visible.
-Failure to comply with this instruction may result in confiscation of the phone/MP3 Player/iPod for the remainder of the day.
-Parents may be asked to collect the phone/MP3 Player/iPod if it is confiscated more than once.
+It is recognised that many pupils will want to bring digital devices to school but, as with other valuable items which are not required, the school will not accept responsibility for any loss or damage to them.
+Digital devices must be switched off during classes and must not be visible.
+Failure to comply with this instruction may result in confiscation of the device for the remainder of the day.
+Parents may be asked to collect the device if it is confiscated more than once.